noamgot/blockchain_eVoting/index.md

+---
+layout: default
+---

 # E-Voting on a blockchain using smart contracts
-This is a final project done in the course "Introductio to Cryptographic Currencies" in the Hebrew University of Jerusalem.
+This is a final project done in the course "Introduction to Cryptographic Currencies" in the Hebrew University of Jerusalem.
 The project was done together with Gili Lior.

 In this project we designed and implemented an e-voting system which is based on a dedicated blockchain, and using an Ethereum smart contract.
 The system is simulated via a python script that connects to a local Etherum blockchain running using Ganache.
 The smart contract was written in Solidity.

-A presentation describing the protocol can be found here: https://prezi.com/view/BelggHRsA2CRt6y3OObQ/
+A presentation describing the protocol can be found [here](https://prezi.com/view/BelggHRsA2CRt6y3OObQ/).

 ## About this demo
 This demo contains 3 basic scenarios: